BruceRoyce/int_kittl/README.md

 #### Other improvements:

-- All objects with `width` or `height` of `0`, are filteredd out because they won't draw anything but add to the load.
-(See `engine/utils/objectSanity/isObjectsane.ts`)
+- All objects with `width` or `height` of `0` are filtered out because they won't draw anything but add to the load. - (See `engine/utils/objectSanity/isObjectSane.ts`)

-- the canvas resolution is fixed to be only as large as necessary.
+- The canvas resolution is fixed to be only as large as necessary.

-- unnecessary steps in clearing the canvas was removed
+- Unnecessary steps in clearing the canvas were removed.

 ### The major issue

-But the major issues lied in the object initilisers, where the least amount of initilisation and preperation for optimal rendering were in place.
+The major issues lied in the object initializers, where the least amount of initialization and preparation for optimal rendering were in place.

 #### Problem 1

-Many time-consuming computations were set to happen within th render method of each object, and most importntly, they were set to happen repeatedly for each traverse and points.
+Many time-consuming computations were set to happen within the render method of each object, and most importantly, they were set to happen repeatedly for each traverse and points.

-For example I noticed the render methos of the `Illustration.ts` as to be like: (notice the red flags in the comments)
+For example, I noticed the render method of Illustration.ts to be like: (notice the red flags in the comments)

 ```javascript
 async render(ctx: CanvasRenderingContext2D): Promise<void> {